Zenmed For Acne

 The much more expensive Skin Support System for treating rosacea and dry skin gets mixed results.
 Some users say their skin feels better although redness does not improve.
 Other users report that the skin support system, like the support serum, makes the skin break out.

 Zenmed also sells an anti-redness mask for rosacea.
 It’s included in several kits for treating rosacea and it is available for sale by itself.

-The anti-redness mask contains aloe, chamomile, and kelp, which relieve sensitivity of the skin.
+The anti-redness mask contains aloe and chamomile, which relieve sensitivity of the skin, as well as kelp that can prevent skin aging6.
 Like most treatments for acne, some people get great results from using it and others do not get any results at all, but there are no ingredients in this product that can harm the skin—which is something that cannot be said of most acne products on the market.

 Zenmed is known for ethical treatment of its customers.
 You won’t be rebilled month after month.
 Zenmed believes that its products work well enough that you will order them when you want them.
 And Zenmed products come with a 60-day guarantee.
 For treating blackheads, whiteheads, and pimples, however, most people get better results from Exposed Skin Care.

 - Kornhauser A., Coelho S.G., Hearing V.J.
 Applications of hydroxy acids: Classification, mechanisms, and photoactivity.
 Clinical, Cosmetic, and Investigational Dermatology.
 2010;3:135-142.

 - Evaluate before you exfoliate.
 American Academy of Dermatology (Website).
 Accessed 2019.